hiviah/brmdoor_libnfc/README.md

 * by UID of ISO-14443 card (Mifare Classic, Desfire, Ultralight...) - not safe since it's cloneable, but it's commonly used in comme
 * Yubikey Neo HMAC-SHA1 - most safe option, uncloneable
-* Mifare Desfire - Ed25519 signature of UID (currently no known clones available)
+* Mifare Desfire - Ed25519 signature of UID (currently no known clones available; although some features could be cloned, it's not enough for anyone to create such partial clones)

 Test code is also provided to get payment signature (cryptogram) from Visa and Mastercard, but it's not used.